 This slab is then broken into smaller pieces to form pure CBD crystals, dependent on who you ask and where it’s also referred to as CBD shatter.

 Establishing the best route for yourself is somewhat a trial and error game.
 At Nature & Bloom, when vaping we like to stick with CBD concentrates, simply because we know precisely what is in them, and we are purists at heart!
+Although, we do hope to bring a larger availability of concentrates in the United Kingdom for us all to enjoy!

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.